samplchallenges/SAMPL-containers/tutorials/BuildYourOwnDockingContainer.md

 ## Program Logs
 * Any output to `stdout` or `stderr` will be logged with timestamps associated with each output.
 These logs will be made accessible to you.
+* Please print general logging info to `stdout` and error messages to `stderr` as is convention.
 * Feel free to print to `stdout` as needed, but as stated in [OutputRequirements](https://github.com/samplchallenges/SAMPL-containers/blob/tutorial/tutorials/DockingContainerRequirements.md#output-requirements), the last two lines of output must be your two `key value` pairs.